 Smart Optimization Provided

 Shopify Markets has a function to optimize your store's operation automatically.
 Rather than guessing or trying to manage inventory manually, insights are provided to help you decide using the data aggregated from over 1.7 million Shopify merchants.
-It will allow you to quickly identify new opportunities to sell and where, when, and how to go about them without the need to spend lots of money on consultants.
+It will allow you to quickly identify new opportunities to sell internationally and where, when, and how to go about them without the need to spend lots of money on consultants.

 A Single Centralized View